Emergency Funds: How to Protect Yourself from Financial Distress

 A good place to start stashing away your emergency fund would be a standard savings account from your bank.
 On second thought, maybe a savings account from a different bank is best.
 Opening a savings account with your primary bank will make it easier than ever to transfer funds from one account to the other.
 This might make setting up the automatic transfer to your savings easy enough, but it also makes it just as easy to transfer that money right back to your checking account.
 Whatever you decide to do, it's best to exercise a little self-discipline in this area.
 Keep your money safe in savings and your savings will keep you safe from financial emergencies.

 If you happen to find yourself in financial trouble before you've had a chance to build up your savings, there are still plenty of ways to pick up last-minute cash without hassle or fuss.
 You don't have to pawn your valuables and you don't have to bug your folks for help either.
-The next time you're strapped for cash, reach out to a title loan store near you and see just how easy picking up fast cash can be!
+The next time you're strapped and need cash for a title, reach out to a title loan place near you and see just how easy picking up fast cash can be!